 New hope in a new school year

 “The 2021-2022 school year saw the development of boosters and a big push to return to fully in-person instruction.
-All public health measures were followed, and the Navajo Nation displayed an online Covid Dashboard to show the rise, drop, and autumn/winter surges of infection rates.
+All public health measures were followed, and Navajo Nation displayed an online Covid Dashboard to show the rise, drop, and autumn/winter surges of infection rates.
 Just like everywhere else, people developed ‘Covid fatigue.’
-People found it increasingly difficult and depressing to stay at home for so long.”
+People found it increasingly difficult and depressing to stay at home for so long,” said Renée.

 How do I sponsor a child with Children Incorporated?